NUBIC/surveyor/README.md

 To work on the plugin code (for enhancements, and bug fixes, etc...) fork this github project.
 Then clone the project under the vendor/plugins directory in a Rails app used only for development:

 # Changes

+0.15.0

+* prevent duplicate survey titles by appending incrementing numbers
+* rake task to remove a survey. closes #64
+* cleanup of old parsing strategy
+* features and specs and new parser. closes #62
+* first test driven work on parser
+* moving parser and common specs so they run automatically. fixing some spec errors
+* first shot a surveyor parser. some parts untested, but coded to determine style. references #62
+* refactoring counters
+* fixing failing specs. fixes acts\_as\_response issues

 0.14.5